 To guarantee the quality of all Seppeltsfield barrels, they are kept filled with seasoned fortified wine to keep them in optimum condition.

-To best care for your barrel we recommend topping with spirit as soon as practical.
+To best care for your barrel we recommend topping with fortified wine as soon as practical.
 Your barrel does not need to be treated with water, as it has been pre-tested by the Cooperage team.

-To prevent your barrel from drying out and potentially leaking, we recommend keeping your barrel at least half full of spirit.
+To prevent your barrel from drying out and potentially leaking, we recommend keeping your barrel at least half full of fortified wine.
 This will ensure the wood is kept well-seasoned and full.